Men in Black 3: Plot

 In 2012, alien criminal Boris the Animal escapes from a maximum-security prison on the Moon to take revenge on Men in Black (MIB) Agent K, who shot off his arm and arrested him in 1969.
-He eventually confronts K and his partner Agent J, telling the former he is "already dead" before leaving.
+He eventually confronts K and his partner Agent J, telling the former that he is "already dead" before leaving.
 J and K fall out over the latter's efforts to stop him from pursuing Boris and refusing to explain what happened.
 At MIB headquarters, J's superior, Agent O, denies his request for further information on Boris' apprehension; only revealing that around the same time, K also deployed the ArcNet, an interplanetary shield that prevented the now-extinct Boglodites from invading Earth.

 Boris obtains a time machine from Jeffrey Price, the son of a fellow prisoner named Obadiah Price, and travels back in time to July 16, 1969, to kill K, altering history.
 Though J retains his memories, he briefly suffers from strange side effects, which O identifies as signs that the space-time continuum was fractured before Earth is threatened by a Boglodite invasion.
 Recalling Boris will commit murder on July 15, 1969, J seeks out Jeffrey, obtains his own time machine, and travels back in time to stop Boris.
 However, he is arrested by a young K, who almost neuralyzes him until J convinces him of his mission.
 Following a series of clues, the pair reach the Factory, where undercover MIB agent Andy Warhol directs them to an Archanan named Griffin, who can view all possible outcomes and escaped to Earth after the Boglodites destroyed his planet.
 Sensing the younger Boris' impending attack, Griffin flees, but alludes to his future location.
 K and J later find Griffin at Shea Stadium and rescue him from the younger Boris.